gluster/glusterdocs/docs/Administrator-Guide/NFS-Ganesha-GlusterFS-Integration.md

 ⁠
 ### Configure ganesha ha cluster outside of gluster nodes

-Currently ganesha HA cluster creationg tightly integrated with glusterd.
-So here user need to create a another TSP using ganesha nodes.
+Currently, ganesha HA cluster creating tightly integrated with glusterd.
+So here user needs to create another TSP using ganesha nodes.
 Then create ganesha HA cluster using above mentioned steps till executing "gluster nfs-ganesha enable"
-Exporting/Unexporting should be performed with out using glusterd cli (follow the manual steps, before perfoming step4 replace localhost with required hostname/ip "hostname=localhost;" in export configuration file)
+Exporting/Unexporting should be performed without using glusterd cli (follow the manual steps, before performing step 4 replace localhost with required hostname/ip "hostname=localhost;" in the export configuration file)

 ## Configuring Gluster volume for pNFS
-The Parallel Network File System (pNFS) is part of the NFS v4.1 protocol that allows compute clients to access storage devices directly and in parallel.
+The Parallel Network File System (pNFS) is part of the NFS v4.1 protocol that allows computing clients to access storage devices directly and in parallel.
 The pNFS cluster consists of MDS(Meta-Data-Server) and DS (Data-Server).
 The client sends all the read/write requests directly to DS and all other operations are handle by the MDS.

 ### Step by step guide

   - Turn on feature.cache-invalidation for the volume.
        - gluster v set \<volname\> features.cache-invalidation on

--  Select one of nodes in cluster as MDS and configure it adding following block to ganesha configuration file
+-  Select one of the nodes in the cluster as MDS and configure it adding the following block to ganesha configuration file
 ```sh
 GLUSTER
 {
  PNFS_MDS = true;
 }
 ```
--  Mannually start NFS-Ganesha in every node in the cluster.
+-  Manually start NFS-Ganesha in every node in the cluster.

-- Check whether volume is exported via nfs-ganesha in all the nodes.
+- Check whether the volume is exported via nfs-ganesha in all the nodes.
     - *#showmount -e localhost*

 -  Mount the volume using NFS version 4.1 protocol with the ip of MDS